paabloduraan/pabii-s-salon/README.md

 Say on which task you are working on, so we do not end up working on the same task

 Abigail:
-- Scoring System
+- Scoring System DONE
-- 0-5 stars based on...
+- 0-5 stars based on... - that's just the scoring system...
-- Paint bucket pouring color over hair
+- Paint bucket pouring color over hair, half done!

 Pablo:
 - Animation for waiting